 | Iron tolerance | Up to ~2 ppm clear water iron |

 The 10% crosslink resin is worth highlighting.
 Standard softeners ship with 8% crosslink, which is fine — until you have chlorinated municipal water.
-The higher crosslink resin resists chlorine degradation, so the resin bed lasts roughly 12-15 years instead of 6-8.
-On a well like mine, it's less critical, but I'd rather have it.
+The higher crosslink resin resists chlorine degradation, so the resin bed lasts roughly 12-15 years instead of 6-8. , it's less critical, but I'd rather have it.

 Installation: What Nobody Tells You